 10.3.1 General

 The OTA REFSENS requirement is a directional requirement and is intended to ensure the minimum OTA reference sensitivity level for a declared OTA REFSENS RoAoA.
 The OTA reference sensitivity power level EISREFSENS is the minimum mean power received at the RIB at which a reference performance requirement shall be met for a specified reference measurement channel.

-The OTA REFSENS requirement shall apply to each supported polarization, under the assumption of polarization match.
+The OTA REFSENS requirement shall apply to all supported polarizations, under the assumption of polarization match.

 10.3.2 Minimum requirement for BS type 1-O